oguru/rasa-chatbot/README.md

 Due to this, the timer was intentionally extended to 7 seconds for a better user experience.

+**Further Extension**

+In an effort to hit the ground running upon securing the role, I asked whether there was anything I could learn or practice before starting.
+As I would be using Firestore extensively, I worked on integrating it to store messages to allow for realtime chatting using the app.

-Several tests have been written to demonstrate my testing capabilities.
+The repository includes a series of tests to demonstrate my testing capabilities.

 ## Setup
 1 - Clone the repository.\